Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Madeira drainage basin
 This basin is located in the south-east of Amazonia and in Brazil, Peru and Bolivia.
 It accounts for about 20% of the Amazon's basin and is the largest tributary river.
 Deforestation has occurred in the higher elevation catchment areas, reducing the immediate storage of carbon and water in the biosphere and eroded soils.
 The outcrops of permeable rocks in this area, due to the velocity of water increasing and therefore less time for absorption, decreased in their water storage.

 Downstream, flooding in 2014 caused the inundation of floodplains, and water levels at Porto Velho reached record levels at 19.68m above normal.
 There were 60 deaths, 68,000 evacuations and the longer-lasting effects of water-borne disease outbreaks including cholera.
-Unexpectedly high rainfall (exacerbated by orographic lift) combined with the reduction of interception, decreased lag times and increased the peak flow.
+Unexpectedly high rainfall (exacerbated by orographic lift) combined with the reduction of interception, decreased lag times and increased peak flow.
 Overland flows increased substantially, with water unable to infiltrate into the soil as much and percolate into aquifers, it was understandable that the overland flow in Porto Velho was too much, and the ground was full saturated by this point.

 ### Impact of human activity